nickbrandt/GitLab/doc/user/group/saml_sso/index.md

 ## Passwords for users created via SAML SSO for Groups

-The [How we generate passwords for users created via integrated authentication methods](../../../security/passwords_for_integrated_authentication_methods.md) guide provides an overview of how GitLab generates and sets passwords for users created via SAML SSO for Groups.
+The [Generated passwords for users created through integrated authentication](../../../security/passwords_for_integrated_authentication_methods.md) guide provides an overview of how GitLab generates and sets passwords for users created via SAML SSO for Groups.

 ## Troubleshooting